kisstamasj/notes/notes/Frontend/Complete React Course/2-react-basics.md

 }
 ```

+## Pure function
+Pure functions are the functions that always yield consistent output and do not have any side effects.
+Pure function makes the code easily readable, and testable and increases the performance.

+## Inpure function
+An impure function is a function that contains one or more side effects.
+It mutates data outside of its lexical scope and does not predictably produce the same output for the same input.

 # Anonymus functions
 Every time when a component is rerender javascript has to store again the anonymus function, because it isn't assigned to a variable, and then isn't in the memory.